Food Allergy Information

 In an effort to help students to gain healthy dietary habits, our cafeterias build meals based on guidelines established in accordance with the National School Lunch Program (NSLP).
 Whether students choose to purchase the standard meal of the day or to build their own combination utilizing our a la carte selections, we encourage students to consume complete meals based on the following criteria that have been established to constitute a complete, balanced meal.

-As many of you may already know, new regulations by the United States Department of Agriculture (USDA) were put in effect on July 1, 2012 based on the Healthy Hunger-Free Kids Act of 2010.
-Schools across the United States are obliged to take part in this new regulation if they are part of the NSLP in order to receive federal and state reimbursements which offset costs and keep school meals at a reasonable price.
+New regulations by the United States Department of Agriculture (USDA) were put in effect on July 1, 2012 based on the Healthy Hunger-Free Kids Act of 2010.
+Schools across the United States are obliged to take part in these regulations if they are part of the NSLP in order to receive federal and state reimbursements which offset costs and keep school meals at a reasonable price.

 - Increasing the amount of fruits and vegetables